jhajek/Linux-text-book-part-1/files/Labs/Chapter-11/lab-chapter-11.md

    c.
 Mount the snapshot to `/mnt/disk3` (create this location if not existing)
    d. `ls -l` the contents of `/mnt/disk3`

 5. Using Ubuntu 20.04 and ZFS, attach four 1 GB disks and create RAID 10 (a mirrored stripe).
+Name the pool: `datapool`.
 Display the `zpool status` and take a screenshot of the output.

 6. Using Ubuntu 20.04, attach 4 virtual disks of 1 GB each.
 Create two Btrfs mirrored drives named disk1 and disk2.
 Take a screenshot of the output of the `btrfs filesystem show` command for each disk.